KishanKancharagunta/Computer-Networks/27_data-comm_wireless-LAN.md

   - Mobile Node(MN)
   - Correspondent Node(CN): send message to MN
   - Care-of-Address(CoA): physical IP address of a MN while visiting a foreign network
+  - Binding: association of the home address with the Care-of-address of a MN

   ![](fig/MobileIP.png)